dtait-zaizi/gitea-drone-kubernetes/README.md

 # Running Gitea SCM and Drone CI in Kubernetes

+Instatiate a Gitea local source code repository (similar to GitHub), and a Drrone instance via docker-compose

 This is an effort to make it simpler to run Drone in Kubernetes locally for developing patterns/solutions/drivers for Drone and kubernetes.